-50 dollars a bit much?
-Check out our list of outdoor gift ideas under $50!
+100 dollars a bit much?
+Check out our updated list of outdoor gift ideas under $50!

 How We Choose the Outdoor Gift Ideas Under $100 on This List

 I’ve pulled this list together through a combination of experience in the outdoors, working in an outdoor retail store, buying gifts for mates, and knowing what I’d like to get myself!
 I know the kind of thoughtful gifts that really resonate, or the best gifts that people never buy for themselves (even if they need it!).
+We also review gear every week at We Are Explorers, and write about it in Unpacked, our weekly gear newsletter.

-Most of the links to products go to the Wild Earth website or Ultralight Hiker – they’re both Aussie businesses (like us!) who stock a huge range of brands, and they’ll give We Are Explorers a little kickback if you happen to buy it through their sites, which helps keep WAE’s wheels turning.
+Most of the links to products go to the Wild Earth website or Ultralight Gear – they’re both Aussie businesses (like us!) who stock a huge range of brands, and they’ll give We Are Explorers a little kickback if you happen to buy it through their sites, which helps keep WAE’s wheels turning.

 Oh and the price is often better than the RRP we’ve listed with each item, but they change often (especially on Wild Earth) so we don’t want to give you a bum steer!